Pschiee/Perfect-Colour/README.md

 ## Installation

-On the terminal type the following:
+On the terminal of a Raspberry Pi type the following:

 `git clone https://github.com/Pschiee/Perfect-Colour.git`